gmc-code/PC-microbit-micropython/docs/sound/audio_soundeffects.rst

 --------------------

 | The code below plays sounds based on the default sound effect.
-| When the A button is pressed, each of the different waveforms is tried.
+| When the A-button is pressed, each of the different waveforms is tried.
 | Which waveforms sound similar?

 .. code-block:: python